wapplewhite4/graphs-maps/README.md

 Module 2:

         1: Implemented class hierarchy to create nodes and edges for graph implementation.
-Implemented the MapNode and MapEdge classes.
+Created and implemented the MapNode and MapEdge classes.

         2: Implemented all methods tagged TODO in the MapGraph class (implemented the graph data structure.)